 Trondheim Trondelag, Norway Travel Guide

 AtB Mobillett App for single, 24-hour, or 7-day passes (cheaper).
 Travel card (Tromskort) for longer stays.
 On-board purchases are possible (more expensive).
-Costs for Zone 1: 30 NOK via app, 44 NOK on board.
+Fees for Zone 1: 30 NOK via app, 44 NOK on board.

 Various rental services cater to different transportation needs, giving flexibility for your stay.